Special Events and Intensive Workshops

 $75, pre-registration required

-This class will cover a number of common first aid situations along with useful medicinal plants and other treatments.
+This class will cover a number of common first aid situations along with useful medicinal plants and other approaches.
 The goal is for participants to be able to help in a number of first aid circumstances.
 The course will also cover preparing a practical herbal first aid kit.
 Some of the health conditions covered will be injuries, allergic reactions, and internal and external infections.
 There will be a focus on some common useful medicinal plants as well as preparations and ways to administer them.

 This class is designed for people with some knowledge of herbal medicine and first aid, though anyone is welcome to join.